homanad/Flow-Channel/README.md

     * How many receivers at the same time can get the data: unicast or multicast mechanism.
     * Laziness: when the stream starts to emit values.
 Can it starts eagerly or it will start when we request for it.
-* From above characteristics, we can determine which is Hot or Cold stream.

 #### Cold streams